maruyamaworks/dynamosearch/docs/guide/index.md

   indexTableName: 'articles-index',

   /**
-   * Attributes to be indexed for full-text search.
+   * Attributes of the source table to be indexed for full-text search.
    * Specify the attribute name and the analyzer to use for each attribute.
    * Short names are optional but highly recommended to save your costs.
    */
   attributes: [
     { name: 'title', analyzer, shortName: 't' },
-    { name: 'content', analyzer, shortName: 'd' },
+    { name: 'content', analyzer, shortName: 'c' },
   ],

   /**